yetanalytics/dl4clj/README.md

 Refactor overall structure of this project
 - ensure consistency in stlye (multimethods for heavy lifting and fns for use)
 - ensure no cascading config maps
-- seperation of interfaces from the classes/namespaces that implement/use them
+- seperation of interfaces from the classes/namespaces that implement/use them (api namespaces)
 - general refinement

-Improve examples
+Improve examples within src
 - minimal importing
 - replace method calls with fn calls

 Update doc strings
 - content and formatting

-Fix built-in dl4j logging

-ND4j and Datavec implementations
-- some of this has already been done but is no where close to complete

 Update release section

 Spark and Kafka streaming
+- test and add examples

 Parallelism (single machine)
+- implement

 ## Packages to implement: